 Founded as the Point Reyes Bird Observatory at the Point Reyes National Seashore, California, Point Blue was mostly focused on banding and studying land birds.
 They’ve spent 50 years building datasets that track bird populations, which are fundamental to understanding the impacts of climate change.
 Now, they’ve expanded their work to Adélie penguins (Pygoscelis adeliae) in Antarctica, Lewis’ woodpeckers (Melanerpes lewis) in the Sierra, endangerd whales off of California’s coast, northern fur seals (Callorhinus ursinus) at the Farallon Islands, and more.

 But often, studying the impacts of climate change comes back to birds — especially since they’re so relatively easy to monitor.
 “During spring time, songbirds say their names 400 to 1,000 times a day,” Geupel said.
 “You can stand in one place and you can hear dozen of species.”
 Point Blue has worked collaboratively for decades to standardize field protocols to monitor birds and their habitats accurately, which can help with monitoring the well-being of other species such as fish.

 The organization helps lead the Avian Knowledge Network where organizations and individuals — whether amateurs or professionals — can contribute monitoring and other biological data online.
 “It is not just a data repository but an interactive online decision support system with regional informational nodes that helps managers improve conservation outcomes,” Geupel said.
 “The Wildlife Society is helping us move in that direction.
-We’re moving away from [the conservation of] single species to ecosystems and communities in a rapidly changing world.”
+We’re moving away from single species to ecosystems and communities in a rapidly changing world.”